“A millionaire is made ten bucks at a time” – Mr. Money Mustache

 1. The Little Life Costs

 Let’s call them LLC’s for short.
-Yes, the world needs more acronyms.
+Yes, and I know what you’re thinking: the world does need more acronyms.

 They may not seem like much day to day, but when you add up the grande soy lattes and extra iCloud storage, they quickly compound into a huge bank account-draining monstrosity.

 Sure it seems harmless, an occasional tasty $4 beverage every couple days.
-But that’s represents nearly $600 of my after tax dollars annually to partially satisfy my insatiable coffee addiction.
+But that represents nearly $600 of my after tax dollars annually to partially satisfy my insatiable coffee addiction.

 And that’s just one of many examples- let’s try a bunch of them together for some extra compounding impact: